-Easygoing headgear: Hats you can make
+Easygoing headgear: Vintage-style hats you can make

 How to sew some style!
 Cut in one piece and make in minutes

 One little piece of bright felt by the yard, cut in a simple shape, a few quick stitches, no blocking at all — and, presto! — a hat.